Label: KOSELUGO- selumetinib capsule

 Patients with Hepatic Impairment

-Following administration of a single-dose of selumetinib, dose normalized total AUC0-INF decreased by 14% in subjects with mild hepatic impairment (Child-Pugh A), and increased by 59% in subjects with moderate hepatic impairment (Child-Pugh B) and by 57% in subjects with severe hepatic impairment (Child-Pugh class C) compared to subjects with normal hepatic function.
-Selumetinib unbound AUC0-INF decreased by 31% in subjects with mild hepatic impairment (Child-Pugh A), and increased by 41% in subjects with moderate hepatic impairment (Child-Pugh B), and 3.2-fold in subjects with severe hepatic impairment (Child-Pugh C) compared to subjects with normal hepatic function.
+Dose normalized total AUC increased by 1.6-fold in patients with moderate hepatic impairment (Child-Pugh B) and in patients with severe hepatic impairment (Child-Pugh class C).
+Selumetinib unbound AUC increased by 1.4-fold in patients with moderate hepatic impairment (Child-Pugh B), and 3.2-fold in patients with severe hepatic impairment (Child-Pugh C).

 Drug Interaction Studies